taylor-noel/AI-Initiative/README.md

    docker compose up --build
    ```
    The Python app will:
-   - Connect to the Postgres database
+   - Connect to the Postgres database using SQLAlchemy
-   - Create the necessary tables
+   - Create the necessary tables using ORM models
    - Fetch stock data for configured symbols (AAPL, GOOGL, MSFT, TSLA, AMZN)
    - Calculate 5-day and 30-day moving averages
-   - Store all data in the database
+   - Store all data in the database using SQLAlchemy sessions
    - Display a summary of the latest data

 ## Debugging with Cursor IDE (Attach to Python)